 When a business welcomes customers, Florida law requires the store to protect them from unreasonable risk of harm.
 A breach of that duty would fall under the umbrella of premises liability law.

-At The Ansara Law Firm, our Broward premises liability lawyers know one common source of shopping injury is falling merchandise.
+At The Ansara Law Firm, our Fort Lauderdale lawyers know one common source of shopping injury is falling merchandise.
 This danger is especially pronounced at those “big box” and “superstore” warehouses.Why Do Falling Merchandise Accidents Happen?

 Retail businesses in general benefit when they move as much stock as fast possible.
 That means they need to effectively display their inventory.
 But of course, commercial leases are pricey, so store owners stack up rather than out.
 But this too often results in perilously-piled merchandise, which not only increases the risk of the items falling, but also reduces the chances that a customer is going to notice the danger until it’s too late.